devleaks/cockpitdecks-docs/docs/Installation.md

 ## Enable X-Plane UDP

 > [!NOTE] X-Plane 12 and UDP
-> X-Plane 12 appears to disable UDP networking initially.
+> X-Plane 12 appears to disable UDP networking on new installations.
 Check Settings -> Network page, and make sure “Accept incoming connections” is enabled.

 (See X-Plane UDP manual.
 Will provide information here later.)